w3f/polkadot-wiki/docs/build-parachains-rococo.md

 git checkout fd4b176
 ```

-Now it's time to build the Relay chain node.
+Now it's time to build the Relay Chain node.
 Note that this command could take some time to run on
 your machine.

 ```